 The University Libraries provides the UNCG community support for working with data throughout the research lifecycle.
 Our services include consultations, workshops, and recommendations on processes and tools.
 We are developing our services and workshops based on user feedback.
-Contact Jo Klein if you are interested in learning more or have a recommendation.
+Contact Lindsay Gypin or Jo Klein if you are interested in learning more or have a recommendation.

 With archival documents, Special Collections & University Archives provide curation guidance (not service) to university staff in line with the records retention schedule, as well as to potential collection donors.
 Records management as a campus service falls under the domain of ITS.